iTeam-S/Ampalibe/docs/source/more.rst

 Since v1.1.6+
-You can now add event like `before_receive`  and `after_receive` in ampalibe as decorator to execute a function before or afer a received message
+You can now add event like `before_receive`  and `after_receive` in ampalibe as decorator to execute a function before or after a received message

 .. code-block:: python